BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Where is it headed?

 Prior to becoming the standard protocol for PCs, NVMe was an exciting fix for updated flash drives that required higher performance.
-The NVMe protocol maintains the high level of I/O operations for flash drives over a network that a PCI Express connection provides when directly attached to a PC.
+The NVMe protocol maintains the high level I/O operations for flash drives over a network that a PCI Express connection provides when directly attached to a PC.

 What problems does it solve?